openfisca/tutorial/notebooks/README.md

 make test
 ```

-If all goes according to plan, you should see a nice `OK` without any ceremonial message 😃
+If all goes according to plan, you should see a nice `OK.
+No error detected in tested notebook(s).` 😃

 Otherwise, you'll receive really handy feedback telling you where it doesn't work, and why: